iOliveiraLucas/teste_jurify/README.md

 <!-- Run -->
 Read_only_bs: Just run to write a file json with response
 scrap_bs: API with BeautifulSoup.
-stackoverflow: Aplication using scrapy framework to write a file json with response
+stackoverflow: Aplication using scrapy framework to write a file json with response (command: scrapy crawl stackoverflow250 -O teste.json)